 Students are provided access to parking on the campus of Carolinas Medical Center in the MMP Deck.
-Students who park in undesignated areas may be fined, ticketed and towed.
+Students can park in Lot V, adjacent to the 1200 Blythe Blvd location from 6:00 pm - 6:00 am Monday - Friday and 24/7 on weekends.
+Students who do not park in the designated student parking areas may be fined, ticketed and towed.
 Ultimately, parking violations may be found to constitute a violation of the college's community standards policy.
 Students are responsible for their own transportation to the college and to clinical sites.